alemarco96/DECAF/CONFIGURATION_GUIDE.md

 is evaluated as `first = foo` and `second = foo_bar`.

 A common technique used in the provided properties files is to have multiple lines with the same key but different values.
-Their purpose is to provide for the same key multiple options to choose from.
+Their purpose is to provide multiple options to choose from for the same key.
 All lines must be commented by adding a `#` character at the start of the line, except the one containing the desired value.
-As an example, with this snippet
+As an example, in this snippet

 ```